marcelocmachado/BrazilianFootball/README.md

 Flamengo, Fluminense, Santos and Sao Paulo have been able to maintain themselves in the First Division throughout all 19 seasons, and all of them were able to win titles during the period of 2003 2021.

-Flamengo and Palmeiras, with major investments in football recently, were able to accomplish being the best attacks in the league for the last six years.
-Both of them were also able to win important continental titles and Brazilian cups - competitions that use the knock-out system - which shows how difficult it is to maintain consistency in round-robin tournaments.
+Having recently received significant investments, Flamengo and Palmeiras were able to accomplish becoming the best attacks in the league for the last six years.
+Both teams were also able to win important continental titles and Brazilian cups (competitions that use the knock-out system) which shows how difficult it is to maintain consistency in round-robin tournaments.